Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Introduction

 In this paper, we propose a new reflection method to numerically approximate RSDEs.
 The method does not require any orthogonal transformation of diffusion matrix or change of local coordinates thus it is easy to implement.
 This new method is based on the idea of symmetrized reflection on the boundary, however we apply the weak Euler scheme which uses bounded random variables making sure that discretized sample paths cannot move beyond the boundary outside the domain by more that ${\cal{O}}(\sqrt{h})$, where $h$ is the time step.
-We note that although our method is based on symmetrized reflection like \cite{2}, our approach to prove convergence is entirely different - we use appropriate PDEs similarly to usual proofs of weak convergence \cite{1,41,49,42}.
+We note that although our method is based on symmetrized reflection like \cite{2}, our approach to prove convergence is entirely different - we use appropriate PDEs \rf{as in typical} proofs of weak convergence \cite{1,41,49,42}.
 Further, the path we take for the analysis allows us to compute expectations of functionals of local time accompanied by optimal error estimates.
-Moreover, our approach works for time averaging estimation of ergodic limits, both in the domain $G$ and on the boundary $\partial G$, and the corresponding convergence at first order in the time step is proved in both cases.
+Moreover, our approach works for time averaging estimation of ergodic limits, both in the domain $G$ and on the boundary $\partial G$, and the corresponding first-order convergence in the time step is proved in both cases.
 We also extend our algorithm to approximate SDEs with reflection in any oblique inward direction with first order of convergence.
 In addition, we modify our algorithm by introducing a new procedure near the boundary which results in a second-order method.

-As already highlighted earlier, our method can be used to solve elliptic PDEs with Robin boundary condition, where the two cases are considered separately: the first with a decay term (equations (\ref{eqn2.10})-(\ref{eqn2.11})), where we achieve first order of accuracy; the second case (equations (\ref{gpe1})-(\ref{gpe2})) is without a decay term (the Poisson problem, for applications see e.g. \cite{25}), which causes additional difficulties.
-We introduce an adaptive time-stepping scheme based on a novel idea of double time-discretization to solve the Poisson problem with first order of accuracy.
+As already highlighted earlier, our method can be used to solve elliptic PDEs with Robin boundary condition, where the two cases are considered separately: the first with a decay term (equations (\ref{eqn2.10})-(\ref{eqn2.11})), where we achieve first order accuracy; the second case (equations (\ref{gpe1})-(\ref{gpe2})) is without a decay term (the Poisson problem), which causes additional difficulties.
+We introduce an adaptive time-stepping scheme based on a novel idea of double time-discretization to solve the Poisson problem with first order accuracy.